 - Terms and conditions in writing

 Review all documents carefully and don’t hesitate to ask questions.
-Legitimate movers want you to understand exactly what you’re paying for.
+Legitimate movers want you to understand exactly what you’re paying for, and they never ask you to sign blank or incomplete paperwork.

 Watch Out for Unmarked or Rental Trucks